chiluverugirish/project2/README.md

-# NEw Project
+# New Project
-This project is created from local systemp
+This project is created from local system.
+Created by Chiluveru Girish.